 In the meantime, here are a few ideas for a visit:

-The old town has a few streets bordered with amazing half-timbered houses.
+The old town has a few streets bordered by amazing half-timbered houses.
 Check out rue Verrerie, rue de la Chouette, place Vauban.

 The churches of Dijon